Yunzez/6463-RV32I_Processor_Design/README.md

 - Des:
 Control unit is a FSM that indicates what to do for the whole CPU by giving singal to different components.
 The control unit will have 6 stages in total, the first stage, INTITIALIZE will only appear when user resets the CPU.
+The five stages are: Intruction fetch, instruction decode, execution, memory access, and write back.
+Some of the command will not need all of the five stages but the 5 stages will still happen in order.

 - Testbench:
 The testbench of the Control unit go through all the opcode of all R, I, S, B, U, J types command.
-They all output the correct values as expected, even though the expected values may be changed in the future for design needs or when stages are added, but right now they all work as intended.
+They all output the correct values as expected, even though the expected values may be changed in the future for design needs or when stages are added, but right now they all work as intended.  *The testbench is deprecated after the top-level file is implemented as some variables may have different names and slight nuances in outputm, this could be used as a reference overall but may not be all correct values.*

 ---
 4. Register File